ismailmubarik/AWS-SAA-C02-Course/README.md

 1. On-Premises: The individual manages all components from data to facilities.
 Provides the most flexibility, but also most IT intensive.
 2. Data Center Hosting: Place equipment in a building managed by a vendor.
 You pay for the facilities only.
+Similar to On-Premise except the facility is managed by the vendor
 3. Infrastructure as a Service (IaaS): Vendor manages facilities and everything else related to servers up to the OS.
 You pay per second or minute for the OS used to the vendor.
-Lose some flexibility, but big risk reductions.
+Lose some flexibility, but big risk reductions. e.g. AWS EC2
 4. Platform as a Service (PaaS): Good for running an application only.
-The unit of consumption is the runtime environment.
+The unit of consumption is the runtime environment 9e.g. python runtime environment).
 You manage the application and the data, but the vendor manges all else.
 5. Software as a Service (SaaS): You consume the software as a service.
 This can be Outlook or Netflix.
 There are almost no risks or additional costs, but